Tōshō Daimos: Baam Empire

 Richter's beautiful, green-haired scientist and a loyal subject of the Baam Empire.
 She has secret affections and high regards for Richter but she dislikes Erika because she considers her a traitor.
 In episode 42, she was killed by Olban while helping Richter to plan an assassination plot against the adviser.
+She is known as "Laila" in the Philippines.

 Richter's bald-headed and secretly noble general whose rank is lower than Raiza.
 In episode 35, he was killed when he helped Kazuya get into Daimos.
+He is known as "Zendor" in the Philippines.

-Erika's caretaker.
-She was the only witness of the two royal siblings growing up, and eventually she is a confidant to Erika's feelings for the enemy pilot Kazuya.
+Erika's caretaker, she was the only witness of the two royal siblings growing up, and eventually she is a confidant to Erika's feelings for the enemy pilot Kazuya.
 She even sacrificed her life to protect Erika from Richter's brutal torture.
+She is known as "Rowena" in the Philippines.

 A Baam warrior who, in exchange for a pardon for his supposedly traitorous activities, challenged Kazuya to a man-to-man duel.
 When the duel was interrupted by Baam ninja attempting to kill them both, Kyoshiro helped him and Kazuya escape.
 During their rematch, a combat machine containing a nuclear bomb attacked them.
 Halleck entered the machine, flew it into space and sacrificed himself to save Kazuya.
+His name is a direct hommage to the eponymous character featured in Frank Herbert's novel "Dune", from 1965.
+He is known as "Hector" in the Philippines.

 A Baam scientist and also a close friend of Richter.
 Originally under the orders of Olban to replace Richter in the invasion of Earth, Aizam instead turned to Richter and became his trusted advisor.
 He hides a fatal sickness, but overworks himself.
 It is because of his inventions that Daimos was forced to undergo several upgrades.
 Aizam is killed in battle against Kazuya, declaring that he could not ask for more than a warrior's death in the battlefield.
+He is known as "Aizard" in the Philippines.

 She is Erika's childhood friend.
 During her childhood, Erika saved her from a storm.
-On episode 16, she and Margarete sacrificed their lives to protect Erika from Richter's brutal torture.
+In episode 16, she and Margarete sacrificed their lives to protect Erika from Richter's brutal torture.
+She is known as "Sirei" in the Philippines.

 He is the leader of Baam Greenpeace Force.
 He wanted bring peace with Baam and Earthlings.
 In episode 31, General Miwa had finally discovered his secret base in New Zealand.
 He tried to tell him that Baam are not the enemy but the wicked general ignore his words.
 He died when he activated the secret base's self-destruct sequence.
+He is known as "Aide Nerby" in the Philippines.